Student Spotlight: Unraveling the links between smoking, genetics, and lung cancer from a global perspective

 Yuchan decided to pursue her summer studies abroad to broaden her perspective from an international standpoint.
 When it comes to the complex health concerns encountered by communities throughout the globe, she believes that understanding these issues in various regions is crucial to developing therapies that are contextually appropriate, culturally sensitive, and internationally applicable.

-Yuchan describes her APE as a rewarding experience: "The exchange of ideas and the shared commitment with a diverse team of researchers have been inspiring.
+Yuchan describes her MPH Practicum as a rewarding experience: "The exchange of ideas and the shared commitment with a diverse team of researchers have been inspiring.
 I have also had eye-opening experiences seeing how public health interventions make a real-world impact and witnessing the strength of individuals facing health challenges.

 "I hope to leverage the knowledge I’ve gained for future research projects and to work collaboratively with interdisciplinary teams to address challenges in understanding the interplay of behavioral risk factors and cancer, advocating for evidence-based interventions that can change lives."